- What do red-light speed cameras detect?

 - What does the camera record?

 Red-light speed cameras enforce red-light and speeding offences.
-The cameras are capable of detecting vehicles exceeding the speed limit at all times, whether the traffic light is red, amber or green.
+The cameras can detect vehicles that run a red light or exceed the speed limit at any time, whether the traffic light is red, amber or green.

 Red-light speed cameras operate automatically day and night.
 The cameras detect and record the speed of a vehicle by using vehicle tracking radar or electronic detectors that are embedded in the road’s surface.
-These detectors accurately measure the speed of the vehicle.
-If the speed of the vehicle exceeds the speed limit, a digital photograph is taken of the offending vehicle.
+These detectors accurately measure the speed of the vehicle and if it exceeds the speed limit, a digital photograph is taken of the offending vehicle.

 The red-light detection function of the cameras is connected to the traffic lights and is activated when a vehicle crosses the white stop line after the lights have turned red.
 The camera is programmed to take photographs of the rear of any vehicle travelling over the stop line or entering the intersection after the lights have turned red.
 The camera is not triggered by vehicles crossing the stop line on yellow (amber) or green lights.

-If you were not driving the vehicle at the time of the offence, you should provide the name and details of the driver by completing the statutory declaration form provided with the penalty notice and forward it to the State Debt Recovery Office for processing.
+If you were not driving the vehicle at the time of the offence, you should provide the name and details of the driver by completing the statutory declaration form provided with the penalty notice and forward it to Revenue NSW for processing.

-Images of offences taken by red-light speed cameras can be viewed online at the State Debt Recovery Office website free of charge.
+Images of offences taken by red-light speed cameras can be viewed online at the Revenue NSW website free of charge.

-Yes all intersections with red-light speed camera enforcement are signposted with red-light speed camera signs.
-The signs display an image, speed zone information and the text ‘RED LIGHT SPEED CAMERA AHEAD’.
+Yes, all intersections with red-light speed camera enforcement are signposted with red-light speed camera signs.
+The signs display an image, the speed limit that applies where the camera is located and the text ‘RED LIGHT SPEED CAMERA AHEAD’.

-Fine revenue from all camera detected red-light and speeding offences is directed to the Community Road Safety Fund to support road safety initiatives.
+All fines from all camera detected red-light and speeding offences is directed to the Community Road Safety Fund.
+This funds road safety initiatives including engineering works, enhanced enforcement by the NSW Police Force, public education campaigns and community grants.

-Digital speed camera systems (including the digital camera recording device and the associated speed measuring device) chosen for NSW have undergone a comprehensive evaluation and testing procedure to ensure their accuracy and reliability.
-Experts, authorised by Roads and Maritime Services, inspect each camera system and verify its accuracy and proper operation before the commencement of the camera operation and afterwards at regular intervals.
+Digital speed camera systems chosen for NSW have undergone a comprehensive evaluation and testing procedure to ensure their accuracy and reliability.
+This includes both the digital camera recording device and the associated speed measuring device.
+Experts, authorised by Roads and Maritime, inspect each camera system and verify its accuracy and proper function before it becomes operational, and afterwards at regular intervals.
 The camera recording device is inspected every 30 days and the speed measuring device is inspected at least every 12 months, in line with current legal requirements.
-An inspection is also conducted after any maintenance or repair of either these devices.
+An inspection is also conducted after any maintenance or repair of either of these devices.

-Red-light speed cameras can be installed in school zones with flashing lights.
-Where a red-light speed camera is located in a school zone, drivers who are detected speeding or running a red light during school times will receive increased penalties.
+Red-light speed cameras can be installed in school zones.
+Where a red-light speed camera is located in a school zone, drivers who are detected speeding or running a red light during school times will receive an increased penalty.

 If a vehicle is detected speeding or running a red light, a digital image of the vehicle is recorded, which includes the registration plate of the vehicle.
 Red-light speed cameras have the capacity to measure speed in both directions of travel.